-KPMG tax director Rebecca Armour has warned though that the at the moment things are not formalised so expatriates should still be careful and make sure they receive proper advice about their non-resident tax status.
+KPMG tax director Rebecca Armour has warned though that at the moment things are not formalized so expatriates should still be careful and make sure they receive proper advice about their non-resident tax status.

 “The Inland Revenue’s position for any specific person must be predictable at the time decisions need to be made (about tax residency),” said Armour.
 “In this respect, the Inland Revenue operational guidance is unhelpful.
 No comfort has been provided that their previously approved positions will not be challenged.”